How much food should I take? The detailed answer

 In an example below, in order to not lose weight, a 160 pound male hiking 10 miles a day, with a 3,000 elevation gain, would need around 4,000 calories per day, or 2.0 pounds of food per day (assuming a caloric density of 125 calories per ounce).
 This is a very rough estimate, and should not be taken too seriously.
 You will need to do some experimenting to determine you own caloric needs for on the trail.

 From this it is clear that 1.5 pounds of food per day (a figure often used by ultralight hikers) does not work for all situations, and for all people.
-Although that 1.5 lb of food per day may work well for many people on a short trip (e.g. a 3-day-weekend)–where they not doing long miles and long hours of hiking per day.
-And for most of us, if you end up metabolizing/burning off a pound of fat on a trip [since backpacking is one of he supreme fat burning activities], all the better!
+Although that 1.5 lb of food per day will likely work well for many people on a short trip (e.g. a 3-day-weekend — where they not doing long miles and long hours of hiking per day.
+And for most of us, if you end up metabolizing/burning off a pound of fat on a trip, it’s all for the better [since backpacking is one of the supreme fat burning activities]!

 But just because you can get by on 1.5 lb of food per day, doesn’t mean that it’s the best way to eat in all situations.
-In my opinion, running a significant caloric deficit, particularly on longer trips, is not a good idea.
-If you are a fit person, hiking many miles and hours per day, 1.5 lbs of food per day is also not a good idea.
-See my example below for more details.
+Obviously serious thru hikers need more like 5,000+ calories per day to maintain their body weight.
+And even if you aren’t grinding thru hiking miles — if you are a fit person, hiking decent miles per day, and don’t want to lose weight, you’ll likely need more than 1.5 lbs of food per day.

 Factors to consider for how much food you pack